gotgenes/getignore/README.md

 downloads and concatenates the Go and Vim ignore patterns and writes them to `STDOUT`.

 Note the `.gitignore` extension on the names optional.
 Feel free to omit the extension; the previous example could be issued more simply as

 ```shell
 getignore get Go Global/Vim
 ```

-so long as they share a common extension.
-(See also the `--default-extension` option.)
+`get` will add the `.gitignore` extension for you when retrieving the files.
+You can use the `--suffix` flag to choose a different default suffix.
+If you want no suffix added, pass the empty string (`--suffix ''`).

+By default, `get` downloads the files from the [GitHub gitignore patterns repository](https://github.com/github/gitignore) using the [GitHub API v3 Trees endpoint](https://developer.github.com/v3/git/trees/).
+You can use a different owner, repository name, branch, or combination of all of them via the respective `--owner`, `--repository`, and `--branch` flags.
+It is also possible to pass in a different API URL via the `--api-url` flag.

+By default, `get` writes the contents to `STDOUT`.
-If you'd like to write the contents directly to a file, use the `-o` option.
+If you'd like to write the contents directly to a file, you can use the `-o` option.
 For example,

 ```shell
 getignore get -o .gitignore Go Global/Vim